Come see us! No appointment needed for retail shopping or meeting cats for adoption. Open Tues-Sun, 12-6 p.m.

 • Paperwork and forms: If we’re able to take in the cat, you will sign paperwork to transfer ownership to CAT; for stray cats, you will complete a finder’s form.

-• Optional Donation: We’ll ask if you wish to make an optional admissions donation (separate from the exam fee).
-Your additional support is deeply appreciated and assists with the costs of caring for the cat/s you have surrendered to CAT.
+• Optional Donation: You’ll have the opportunity to make an optional donation (separate from the admissions/exam fee).
+Your additional support is deeply appreciated and assists with the costs of caring for cats and kittens at CAT.

 *Exam/admissions fees are nonrefundable and due at the time of the appointment.
-We understand that fees and/or donations may be a hardship for some individuals.
-Please don’t let this deter you from contacting us; you can discuss fee options with the CAT Helpline team.
+We understand that fees and/or donations may be a hardship for some individuals — please don’t let that stop you from reaching out.
+Our CAT Helpline/Admissions team can discuss fee options with you.

 Why CAT Requests Exam Fees & Admissions Donations

-As a nonprofit 501(c)(3) organization, Cat Adoption Team relies on the support of individuals, grant funders, and community partners.
+As a private nonprofit, Cat Adoption Team relies on the support of individuals, grant funders, and community partners.
 In addition to vaccinations and other medical treatments, CAT provides socialization and enrichment opportunities, housing, bedding, food and water, litter, litter box, and other supplies while working to find loving new homes for the cats in our care.
-The average cost to provide this care is $250 per cat.
-Admission, exam, and adoption fees covers only a portion of this cost.
+Service fees, such as adoption, admission, and exam fees, only cover a small portion of our costs.
 We are grateful for any additional donation you can make.
-Admissions donations (not admissions fees) are tax-deductible as allowed by law.
+Admissions donations (not fees) are tax-deductible as allowed by law.